t-geon/shortest_route_in_town/README.md

 # shortest_route_in_town

 A graph is formed using the distane and name information of the stores.
 Shortest path algorithm BFS, DIJKSTRA using set, DIJKSTRA using min heap, BELLMANFORD, FLOYD are used.
 After finding the shortest path, the path is sorted using a sorting algorithm.
 Use quick sort, insert sort, merge sort, heap sort, bubble sort, and selection sort.
 Finally, by connecting the signage of each store you hear from each route, the string is compressed according to the official compression rule of the Principality of Rabin-Karp.
- -> 문자열을 비교하는 경우에는 반드시 라빈카프 알고리즘을 사용한다.
+ -> When comparing strings, the Ravincalf algorithm must be used.
- -> 즉 압축을 할 때와 update를 할 때 라빈카프 알고리즘이 사용된다.
+ -> The Rabin-Karp algorithm is used for compression and update.

 # 최단경로 알고리즘
 1. BFS